dendibakh/perf-book/chapters/3-CPU-Microarchitecture/3-8 Modern CPU design.md

 ### CPU Frontend {#sec:uarchFE}

 The CPU Frontend consists of several functional units that fetch and decode instructions from memory.
-Its main purpose is to feed prepared instructions to the CPU Back-End, which is responsible for the actual execution of instructions.
+Its main purpose is to feed prepared instructions to the CPU Backend, which is responsible for the actual execution of instructions.

 Technically, instruction fetch is the first stage to execute an instruction.
 But once a program reaches a steady state, the branch predictor unit (BPU) steers the work of the CPU Frontend.
 That is indiciated with the arrow that goes from the BPU to the instruction cache.
 The BPU predicts the target of all branch instructions and steers the next instruction fetch based on this prediction.